dealien/SCIENCE-Project-To-Do-List/README.md

 * Put a Rhino on a train
 * Glitch into a train cabin
 * Pick up a Bus with a Cargobob
+* Pick up a person from the ocean with a helicopter